5 Sources

 2

 .
-The gap is widest against frontier reasoning models that enterprise customers rely on for demanding workloads.
-For organizations consuming millions of tokens daily, the cost savings are substantial.
-Salesforce projects $300 million in Anthropic token spending this year; at DeepSeek's new pricing, an equivalent volume would cost a fraction of that figure2
+For enterprise accounts consuming millions of tokens daily, the savings are material.
+Salesforce projects $300 million in Anthropic token spending this year, and at DeepSeek's new pricing, an equivalent volume would cost a fraction of that figure2

 2